yuantailing/cgservice/README.md

 1. Apache2 `ServerName` is not properly configured, so you will always visit the default website.
 1. Ensure ftp user root has the proper owner, or pyftpd will fail.
+1. RADIUS `API_SECRET` is unsafe.
-1. The default pptp password and l2tp password are unsafe.
+1. The default l2tp password are unsafe.
 1. L2tp needs to oad the IPsec af_key kernel module on the Docker host: `sudo modprobe af_key`.
 1. OpenVPN key file is broken and openvpn will fail.
 Please use the correct key file.
 1. OpenVPN `CLIENT_SECRET` is unsafe.